 4. Neat buns/ponytails- Instead of leaving your ravishing locks open, try putting them up in a bun or a ponytail.
 When we say ponytail, we mean the adequately collected type

-5. Wedges/formal shoes- Wedged heels might not be your favourite party choice but they’re marvellous as they will provide unprecedented comfort.
+5. Wedges/formal shoes- Wedged heels might not be your favourite party choice but they’re marvelous as they will provide unprecedented comfort.
 Formal shoes go great with pantsuits and if you don’t want them, average heeled sandals can seal the deal

-6. Balanced makeup – If you’re going for a plum lipstick, be sure to accentuate your eyes with a lighter shadow.
+6. Balanced makeup – If you’re going for plum lipstick, be sure to accentuate your eyes with a lighter shadow.
 Avoiding smokey eyes is the best way to go and similarly, keeping your eyebrows usual is advisable

 7. Clean shoes and minimal accessories – Pairing your professional look with adorable and small earrings looks legitimate.
-Maintaining an aura of cleanliness with fresh looking shoes and ironed attire is advisable as well
+Maintaining an aura of cleanliness with fresh-looking shoes and ironed attire is advisable as well

 Source: Shine Consultancy